cirrusidentity/docker-simplesamlphp/README.md

 ### Use TLS certificate

 A wildcard TLS certificate is included for testing.
-You may use your own (see the `APACHE_CERT_NAME` env variable and `ssp-apache.conf`) or you can test with the on included.
+You may use your own (see the `APACHE_CERT_NAME` env variable and `ssp-apache.conf`) or you can test with the onw included.

-     docker run --name ssp-default -p 443:443 cirrusid/simplesamlphp:v2.2.2
+     docker run --name ssp-default -p 443:443 cirrusid/simplesamlphp:v2.3.2

 And visit https://example.local.stack-dev.cirrusidentity.com/simplesaml/ to access your localhost with a valid certificate.
-You may use any subdomain, not just example, for your testing.
+You may use any subdomain, not just `example`, for your testing.
 Certificates expire every 90 days so you'll need to periodically pull new images.

 ### Use Env variables